 - arts & crafts (unique and original items either hand-made or refurbished by the vendor using his/her own skill, artistry, and training)

 - vintage & antiques (products that are one-of-a-kind, high-quality vintage items, and antiques)

 - food concession (beverages and ready-to-eat items for consumption at the market)

 - services (sales of non-physical items provided by vendors using their own skill, artistry, and training, such as massage, face painting, intuitive/psychic readings, spa services)

 We are unable to accommodate vendors who sell products that are mass produced or obtained from direct marketing, affiliate, or catalogue businesses, or from existing ‘brick and mortar’ businesses during the regular market season.
-However, vendors who sell these products are welcome to apply to our October, November and December markets.
+However, vendors who sell these products are welcome to apply to our special markets (usually Thanksgiving and Christmas).
 Please note that we can accept only one representative per business, and spaces are limited.

 We also offer mini markets during the local growing season between regular markets.
 Mini markets are only open to agricultural food producers.
 Dates for mini markets will depend on the supply of produce available and will be scheduled based on requests from vendors.
 Contact us to request a mini market.